 - Reputation terrorists often base their arguments on feelings vs. facts

 - Have an escalation plan in place for excessive bashing in multiple forums

 - Pick your battles and tactfully respond to criticism

 Gathering a lot of mostly positive feedback will increase your visibility because guest reviews will be distributed efficiently on social media as well as booking platforms.
 At the same time, you can avoid losing commissions by getting people to directly use your website and your booking engine.
 A high rating means your reputation is on a good level, automatically driving demand for your B&B and creating more revenue for you and your employees.

 The key is to be attentive and responsive to guests in person, on the phone with callers, and online with those asking questions or making comments.
 If you do not have a blog already, considering adding one so that people can get to know the details about you, your inn, and your local area.

 Managing your reputation is critical to the success of your bed and breakfast.
 By tracking comments on review sites (like TripAdvisor and Yelp) as well as preventing (and defusing) any potential reputation crises, you maintain your reputation for superior hospitality.

-B&B Realtors Rob Sales and Lori Blass have expertise not only as former innkeepers, but as experienced B&B consultants.
+B&B Realtor Rob Sales has expertise not only as a former innkeeper but also as an experienced B&B consultant.
 Whether you are buying or selling a bed and breakfast or in need of professional B&B advice, you are welcome to contact us.